This is the multi-page printable view of this section. Click here to print.

 Verify the following before using a tool.

 • PURL inclusion: Verify that the generated SBOM includes a purl field for every component.
 SK Telecom’s system maps vulnerabilities based on PURL.
+For the verification commands and the regeneration procedure, see the Validation Checklist.

 • Output format: CycloneDX JSON format is recommended.
 (Use -o cyclonedx-json or an equivalent option)